-U.S. citizens are cautioned that even demonstrations that are meant to be peaceful can turn confrontational and escalate into violence.
-You should avoid protest sites, demonstrations, and large gatherings.
-Be alert and aware of your surroundings and pay attention to local news media reports.
-You should allow extra time when travelling throughout the city or to/from airports.
-Consider using public transportation.
+U.S. citizens may encounter a heightened security, including military, presence throughout Thailand, particularly in Bangkok and Chiang Mai.
+U.S citizens are cautioned to avoid protest sites, demonstrations, and large gatherings.
+Although many protest activities have been peaceful, violent incidents involving guns and explosive devices have occurred at or near protest sites.
+Some resulted in injury or death.
+Even demonstrations that are meant to be peaceful can turn confrontational and escalate into violence.
+Be alert and aware of your surroundings and pay attention to local and international news media reports.
+You should allow extra time when travelling thought the city or to/from airports.

 U.S. citizens who travel to or reside in Thailand are strongly advised to enroll in the State Department's Smart Traveler Enrollment Program (STEP).
 U.S. citizens without Internet access may enroll directly with the nearest U.S. embassy or consulate.
 By enrolling, you make it easier for the U.S. embassy or consulate to contact you in case of an emergency.

 Unless otherwise indicated in a public announcement, the U.S. Embassy is open for all routine American Citizens Services by appointment.
 U.S. citizens needing emergency assistance do not need an appointment.
 The American Citizen Services Unit of the U.S. Embassy is located at 95 Wireless Road in Bangkok, and can be reached by calling 66-2-205-4049, or by e-mailing firstname.lastname@example.org.
 The Embassy's after-hours emergency telephone number is 66-2-205-4000.